python/exceptiongroups/except_star.md

 ExceptionGroup, and the same field on each of the nested exceptions represents that path through which each exception arrived to the frame of the merge.

-What we will need to change it code that interprets and displays tracebacks, because it will now need to continue into tracebacks of nested exceptions once the traceback of an ExceptionGroup has been processed.
+What we will need to change is code that interprets and displays tracebacks, because it will now need to continue into tracebacks of nested exceptions once the traceback of an ExceptionGroup has been processed.